2

 Only applications submitted through the official UNMJobs site will be accepted.
 If you are viewing this job advertisement on a 3rd party site, please visit UNMJobs to submit an application.

-Only applications submitted through the official UNMJobs site will be accepted.
-If you are viewing this job advertisement on a third-party site, please visit UNMJobs to submit an application.
-A complete application consists of the following: 1.
-A Cover Letter indicating the courses and/or disciplines in which you are interested in teaching; the days/times you are available to teach; and how your education and experience satisfy the Minimum and Preferred Qualifications criteria described above.
-2. Curriculum vitae or resume.
-3. A list of names and contact information of three professional references who can directly speak to your relevant knowledge, skills, and experience.
-Applicants who are appointed to a UNM Adjunct Faculty position are required to provide an official certification of successful completion of all degree requirements (that is, official transcripts) prior to their initial employment with UNM.
+A complete application consists of the following: • Cover Letter indicating the courses and/or disciplines in which you are interested in teaching; the days/times you are available to teach; and how your education and experience satisfies the Minimum Qualifications criteria described above. • Curriculum Vitae • The names and contact information of three professional references who can speak to your directly relevant knowledge, skills and experience.
 Please note: Qualified applicants may be evaluated for potential interviews by the hiring official as new openings become available throughout the time period covered by this posting.

 Applicants who are appointed to a UNM faculty position are required to provide an official certification of successful completion of all degree requirements prior to their initial employment with UNM.